Chevelleboyer/DataStructuresHandbook/stack.md

 # Stack

-A stack is a linear, and a LIFO (last in first out), data structure.
+A stack is a linear data structure that is LIFO in nature.
+When using a stack you push items into it.
+If you ever want to use those items, you can only take them off from the top.

 # In Memory